 The good news is, there are tools available to help you limit the spread of tarnish in the first place, and to help you remove any tarnish that has built up.

-- Painting your jewellery with clear nail polish or E'arrs L'Protect Jewellery Shield not only protects you from any allergens in the metal (such as the copper used to make silver harder), but also provides a layer of protection between your silver and the chemicals that can cause it to tarnish.
+Paint your jewellery with clear nail polish or E'arrs L'Protect Jewellery Shield.
+This not only protects you from any of the allergens in the metal (such as the copper used to make silver harder), but also provides a layer of protection between your silver and the chemicals that can cause it to tarnish.
 You'll need to replace it regularly, but it's a great way to protect both you from your jewellery, and your jewellery from you!

 Reducing the humidity in your bedroom, or more specifically in the box where you store your silver jewellery can slow down the inevitable creep of tarnish.
 You know those silica packs that come in everything these days?
 Instead of throwing them out, toss them in your jewellery box instead!
 They absorb moisture, so they'll help keep the area dry and safe for your silver.
 Plus, you're recycling.
 Double-score!
 Alternately, you can keep a stick of plain white chalk in there for a similar effect.

 Want to bookmark this guide?
 No problem-o!
 Just click here to open it in a new tab, and you're good to go!